BorgXQ/continuo/README.md

 - Fade-in (default: 0 ms) softens the start of playback.
 - Fade-out (default: 0 ms) continues playback after Stop is pressed, gradually reducing it to silence.
 It does not automatically fade the natural end of a file.
 - Press Stop again in NOW PLAYING to end a fade-out immediately.
-- Output currently has one option: **Device output**, using the system default.
+- **Device output** uses the system default audio device.
+Connect a Discord bot to select an accessible voice channel instead; see [Discord setup](docs/discord.md).

 ## Your Library